princepraveen0513-collab/princepraveen0513-collab/README.md

 ### 🧑‍💻 Who Am I?

-I’m a **AI & Data enthusiast** with a strong focus on building real-world AI solutions.
+I’m an **AI & Data enthusiast** with a strong focus on building real-world AI solutions.
 My work spans across:

 - **NLP & Transformers** — from summarizing movie reviews with T5 to building semantic recommender systems with SBERT.